 Categories for TBI are mild, moderate, severe or penetrating.
 The most common form of TBI in the military is mild, commonly known as a concussion.
 Some common symptoms following a concussion include:

 - Balance changes

 For most concussion cases, patients can expect a full recovery with symptoms resolving within a few hours to a few weeks.

 TBI is a significant health issue that affects service members and veterans.
-The high rate of TBI and blast-related concussion events resulting from current combat operations directly affects the health and safety of individual service members and subsequently the level of unit readiness and troop retention.
-However, the vast majority of service members and veterans experience these injuries in a non-deployed setting, due to the nature of their training or participation in sports and leisure activities.
+The high rate of TBI and blast-related concussion events resulting from recent combat operations directly affects the health and safety of individual service members and subsequently the level of unit readiness and troop retention.
+However, the vast majority of service members and veterans experience a TBI in a non-deployed setting, due to the nature of their training or participation in sports and leisure activities.
 More than 80 percent of TBIs are diagnosed in a non-deployed setting.

 Defense and Veterans Brain Injury Center (DVBIC) provides worldwide numbers (updated quarterly on its website) representing active-duty medical diagnoses of TBI that occurred anywhere U.S. forces are located, listed in total and identified by service and injury severity since 2000.